 Ms. Allen traveled for Amnesty International to Chechen refugee camps in the Russian Federation (November 2001) and to Southeast Asia (March 2005) to document women who were forced to work as sex slaves by the Japanese Military during WWII.
 For Refugees International, she traveled to Afghanistan (2002) and Angola (2003).
 She has worked extensively with V-Day, the movement to end violence against women, traveling to Kenya to document the resistance movement to female genital mutilation (March 2002 – August 2011); to Juarez, Mexico to document the murders of women factory workers (February 2004 – June 2007); to Haiti to support the building of a ëSafe Houseí for women (April 2007 – March 2010); and the Democratic Republic of Congo (for V-Day and UNICEF) to document the genocide of women and girls and the building of a community called ìThe City of Joyî (May 2007 – February 2013).
 For International Medical Corp she has photographed the aftermath of Hurricane Katrina in Mississippi (October 2005) and the aftermath of the earthquake in Haiti (June 2010).
 Her images from all these assignments have been used in human rights campaigns throughout the world.
+Ms. Allenís photographs from Africa were used as French postage stamps (2010) to bring attention to stopping violence against women around the world.

-Other recent work includes: a book project Homecomings, which follows three families recovering from the aftermath of Hurricane Katrina; an exhibit The Betrayal of Srebrenica, produced by historian Lisa DiCaprio, which has been shown at universities throughout the United States and at the International Association of Genocide Scholars in Sarajevo, and Ms. Allen’s photographs from Africa were used as French postage stamps (2010) to bring attention to stopping violence against women around the world.
+Other work includes: a book project Homecomings, which follows three families recovering from the aftermath of Hurricane Katrina and an exhibit The Betrayal of Srebrenica, produced by historian Lisa DiCaprio, which has been shown at universities throughout the United States and at the International Association of Genocide Scholars in Sarajevo.

-Paula Allen has lectured nationally and internationally on topics such as: women around the world demanding justice, The Democratic Republic of Congo, women survivors of sexual violence breaking silence, the aftermath of Hurricane Katrina, women living in a maximum security prison, the power of image and intimacy, and the Women of Calama, Chile searching for their disappeared relatives.
+Paula Allen has lectured nationally and internationally on topics such as: women around the world demanding justice, the Democratic Republic of Congo, women survivors of sexual violence breaking silence, the aftermath of Hurricane Katrina, women living in a maximum security prison, the power of image and intimacy, and the women of Calama, Chile searching for their disappeared relatives.
 These talks have taken place at institutions such as Columbia University, New York University, University of Massachusetts, Washington and Lee University, Kansas State University, Old Dominion University, Lafayette College, Wheaton College, University of Montana, Cottey College, Sussex University, University of Michigan, Grand Valley State University, University of Chile and Central Florida University.

-Ms. Allen presently teaches a course at the International Center of Photography in New York City called, “Why Am I A Photojournalist?”
-She is represented by Speaking Matters, New York, www.speakingmatters.org.
+Ms. Allen presently teaches a course at the International Center of Photography in New York City called, Why Am I Photojournalist?